+How does an ideal study plan for GMAT look like?
 Have you ever wondered as to “how to study for GMAT efficiently” or “How can I score a 760 on the GMAT?”
 Many students ask us for study plans to ace the GMAT.
-We believe that general study plans are not efficient as every student is different and hence we believe in Personalised Study Plans.
+We believe that general study plans are not efficient as every student is different and hence we believe in Personalized Study Plans.
 The amount of effort depends on whether you want to go from a 500 to 760 or 650 to 760.
 In addition to the amount of effort required you must understand that a score of 760 in GMAT corresponds to a 99 percentile.
 This means that only 1 percent of the students taking GMAT have scored equal to more than 760.
 In this article, we have provided you with two templates on GMAT Study Plan for 3 Months – Quant Driven as well as Verbal Driven.

 Before you take a look at the template, watch this video that highlights 3 must known questions your GMAT Study plan should answer: